 - What is the CCPA, and when does it apply?
 While many of our partners may be covered, others might not.
-Either way, we > are flexible and able to support your needs. > - What is personal information under the CCPA?
+Either way, we are flexible and able to support your needs.

+- What is personal information under the CCPA?
 The CCPA defines personal information broadly.
-In order to provide our > Services, LiveIntent receives a number of data points from and related to consumers on behalf of our partners.
-The data > points differ depending on the Services used, but many of the data points are likely to be considered personal > information, as defined under the CCPA. > - How does LiveIntent support our partners’ CCPA compliance efforts?
-Shortly after the CCPA was passed, our team began > working to understand the impact of the CCPA on our business and the businesses of our partners.
-We are prepared to > support our partners’ CCPA compliance efforts to ensure our solutions work for LiveIntent, our business partners, and > their customers.
+In order to provide our Services, LiveIntent receives a number of data points related to consumers on behalf of our partners.
+The data points differ depending on the services used, but many of the data points are likely to be considered personal information, as defined under the CCPA.

+- How does LiveIntent support our partners’ CCPA compliance efforts?
+Shortly after the CCPA was passed, our team began working to understand the impact of the CCPA on our business and the businesses of our partners.
+We are prepared to support our partners’ CCPA compliance efforts to ensure our solutions work for LiveIntent, our business partners, and their customers.

 What is the CCPA?
 When does it apply?